anfraz7/anyas-physics-major-advice/_pages/08-statement-of-purpose.md

 ### 2. research/academic history

 This is where you go chronologically through significant research or academic endeavors that you have been involved in undergrad, and use those to paint a story of how you have _thought like a scientist_ through all of them.
 This can include research experiences, class projects like PHYS 332 or 482L, particularly unique class experiences, etc. It should be clear to the reader how all of these experiences led to your choice to apply for a PhD in your chosen subfield, and made you uniquely qualified for the research you want to do in grad school.
+It can also be great to show off your research soft skills here: have different experiences taught you the importance of diligent documentation?
+Have you mentored newer undergraduates in the lab and learned important lessons about effective mentor/mentee communication?
+All of these are green flags to potential PIs!

 The SOP is not the time to…